 - Remind yourself, “It’s not about me.”
 We tend to take the reactions of others personally.
 Recognizing it is someone else’s button getting pushed opens the possibility for understanding and compassion rather than anger and frustration.

 - Remind yourself, “This is about me.”
 When our own button gets pushed it’s an opportunity to get curious about why, instead of blaming the other person for pushing it.
 They are there to help me see I have that button, giving me a hidden blessing if I can look past them, deeper into myself for healing and solutions.

 The Quest for Peace is a short story inspired by Peace Day written by Soul Connect’s Laurie Lamson, about a young man’s quest for peace in the Middle East – available as a Kindle book.

-It offers an energy healer's perspective on a suicide bomber, with the theme being, the road to hell is paved with good intentions.”
+It offers an energy practitioner's perspective on a suicide bomber, the theme being 'the road to hell is paved with good intentions.'